airbird0421/behavioral_cloning/writeup_template.md

 The overall strategy for deriving a model architecture was to get a simple framework to work first, and then try more advanced models and optimize it.

-My first step was to only use a flatten layer, which is simply to make sure the whole process works, including data reading from files, train-test splitting, model saving, and running the saved model in autonomous mode.
+My first step was to only use a flatten layer, which was simply to make sure the whole process works, including data reading from files, train-test splitting, model saving, and running the saved model in autonomous mode.
 In this step, I just used the sample data.

 Then I added those basic, but necessary data preprocessing and augmenting techniques, including a lambda layer to normalizing the data, a cropping layer to remove the top and bottom parts of the images, and the augmentation by flipping the images.
 I also enabled generator because I knew later I would have much more data to process which would otherwise require a lot of memory.